fuxic/docs/content/getting-started/working_with_tokens.md

 A token can be both read-only as well as CIDR-whitelisted.

-If you have enabled two-factor authentication on your profile, you have an additional layer of security.
-No one will be able to modify or create your tokens unless they provide the second authentication factor.
+If you have enabled two-factor authentication on your profile, you have implemented an additional layer of security.

 **Note**: The token list shows a truncated version of the token.
 View the [npmrc file](https://docs.npmjs.com/files/npmrc) if you need to see the full token.